zer0fl4g/Nanomite/readme.md

 ###Version 0.1 beta 14
 + fixed a bug in the options not showing exception wich have been saved using the exception assistant
 + fixed a bug when stepping over a return
-+ fixed a bug in breakpoint manager which deleted the wrong bp when the user wants to remove the selected bp
++ fixed a bug in breakpoint manager which deleted the wrong bp when removing a selected bp
 + fixed a bug in breakpoint manager which created unusable breakpoints
++ fixed a bug in breakpoint manager which may resolved ModuleName::APIName to wrong offset
 + fixed a bug in assembler which double loaded the gui
-+ fixed a bug where by detaching from a process while the process was suspended didn't resume the process
++ fixed a bug where by detaching from a suspended process didn't resume the process
 + fixed some handle leaks
 + added f5 hotkey to attach dialog to reload the processlist
 + added type column in attach dialog